 Finishing this project, here is where it gets tricky.
 There are a lot of steps and it might seem daunting, but just go slowly, taking each thing in its turn, and you’ll be done before you know it.
-First, pin the lining to the facing of the coat right sides together.
+If you are just now finding this article, click on How to Re-line a Winter Coat for part one.
+For the finishing, pin the lining to the facing of the coat right sides together.
 To do this, the lining should be wrong side out and the wool shell right side out.
 Place the lining over the outside of the shell.
 This will take a bit of maneuvering, just try to match up the center back at the top and align the shoulder seams.
 Then pin all the way down the front on both the right and left shell facing.
 Sew the seam around one side of the front then over the neck and back down the other front side.

 Remove all the pins, then push the lining sleeves down the shell sleeves.
 Then, turn sleeves wrong side out with the lining on the outside right side out.

 Pin the lining to the cuff on the inside of the cuff, turning under the raw edge.

 It is helpful to have the coat hanging to do this step to be sure the length is correct.
 Hand whip the lining to the sleeve.
 If your sleeve doesn’t have the overlap and button like mine, you could turn it wrong side out (pulling it from the bottom between the lining and shell) and machine stitch the lining to the sleeve right sides together.
 I found it easier to hand stitch, it only took about 20 minutes to do both sleeves.